ostackdoc/ostackdoc-docs/docs/overview.md

 - en_US.UTF-8 as the locale

 !!!
 Note
-    At the moment of writing this guid, the openstacl-ansible playbook deployment on CentOS 7.x and openSUSE Leap 42.x is "experimental".
+    At the moment of writing this guid, the openstacl-ansible playbook deployment on CentOS 7.x and openSUSE Leap 42.x is **experimental**.
 We highly recommend using Ubuntu in your production deployment.